arendarski/Data-Analytics-Dashboard-Tkinter-Python/README.md

 # Data-Analytics-Dashboard-Tkinter-Python
-The tkinter-based GUI application computes and visualise various tasks to analyse restaurant market
+The tkinter-based GUI application computes and visualise various tasks to analyse a food market.
+More details and the code available upon request due to copyrights restrictions.